This blog has been written by The Flood Hub People.

-The Department for Environment, Food and Rural Affairs (DEFRA) is the policy lead for flood and coastal erosion risk management across England, with the policies being delivered by different Risk Management Authorities (RMAs).
-The type of flood risk affects who is responsible for it – whether this is one of the RMAs or the property owner.
+The Department for Environment, Food and Rural Affairs (DEFRA) leads flood and coastal erosion risk management policy in England.
+Delivery of these policies is handled by different Risk Management Authorities (RMAs), depending on the type of flood risk.

 Private drainage up to the boundary of the property is the responsibility of the property owner.
 Whether this is a house or a business, the person who owns the property is responsible for any flooding that occurs as a result of one of their blocked or burst drainage pipes – this includes pipes, gutters and drains.